National roadmaps for deforestation-free commodity commitments

 3. Considering the initiatives already planned and budgeted for, to meet the commitments, and highlight gaps where additional policies, actions and spending are required

-Following the Dialogues, the FC2A initiative will produce a roadmap outlining the key set of public and private sector actions through which the country will work towards its commitments.
-The agreed roadmap will be announced publicly through a United Nations forum with representation from the government, private sector, civil society and financial/technical partners.
+Following the Dialogues, the FC2A initiative will produce a roadmap for each country outlining the key set of public and private sector actions through which the country will work towards its commitments.